niallang/Nial-Array-Language/index.md

 - [Matrix](https://app.element.io/#/room/%23aplfarm:matrix.org)

 Whether you are a newbie or have been using Nial for a while now, feel free to join!

+The [r/apljk](https://www.reddit.com/r/apljk/) also welcomes discussion relating to Nial.